Hordeum murinum: Overview

 Hordeum murinum complex is the most widespread and common of all Hordeum species.
 The center of distribution of H. murinum is in the Mediterranean area, Central Europe, Western Asia, and North Africa.
 It flowers during May through July in mainly coastal areas.
 It is an ancient introduction in the British Isles, common in England and Wales but less common in Scotland and Ireland.

 It can grow to about 30-50 cm in height, and its unbranched spikes can reach 10 cm long.
 It produces small, dry seeds and its leaves can be 8 mm wide with short, blunt ligules.

 It is an annual species whose seeds germinate and develop in the spring.
 Hordeum murinum ssp. murinum is also referred to as wall barley and is tetraploid.
 It is distinct from other species of the genus because of its morphology and molecular genetics.
 It is also distinct because of the barriers it has with the Hordeum taxa when it comes to its ability to cross with other species.

 Among its subspecies is included H. m. ssp. leporinum, known as hare barley.

 Growth requirements

 Precipitation is the most important factor in the production of seeds for this species.
 A greater quantity of dry material is produced with medium precipitation and better distribution.
 In drier years with early or late rainfalls, there is no chance of re-seeding for this species.
 The species uses a greater part of its reproductive resources for seed production, allowing it to adapt to different water conditions.
-Controlling the seeding rate favors high-quality strand of barley.
+Controlling the seeding rate favors high-quality strands of barley.
 The sowing rate for wall barley increases when seed production and forage increases.
 This helps to obtain ideal and sustainable forage and seed yield in rangelands of Jordan.
 The height of the plant and protein content does not respond to seeding rates, but the height of the plant and protein content does vary with years.
-Anatomical characteristics of leaf blades differ between the taxa.
 This weedy species along with hare barley and smooth barley can be hard to control.